- Introduction

 "test_*.py" = ["S101"] #

-There are plenty of example GitHub projects using Ruff to show examples of configuration.
+There are plenty of GitHub projects using Ruff to show configuration examples.

 Integrating Ruff into your workflow